 4. Testimonial Graphics

-Having testimonials are great, although sometimes they get lost if they’re just stuck in the middle with other text.
-That’s why switching it up with a custom graphic ensures it stand out and makes it less likely to be missed:
+Having testimonials is great, although sometimes they get lost if they’re just stuck in the middle with other text.
+That’s why switching it up with a custom graphic ensures it stands out and makes it less likely to be missed:

 Planning your own crowdfunding launch?

 Choosing the right crowdfunding platform is an early decision that holds some people up, but it doesn’t need to.